strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md

 **Type**: `Function`

+Create a new settings section.

-The function requires 2 arguments:
+The function takes 2 arguments:

 | Argument        | Type             | Description                                                                                                                                                                                                                                                                                                                   |
 | --------------- | ---------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |